LinkedIn for PhDs: 5 Reasons Why You Need It Now

 “Managed a multi-year research project that analyzed and synthesized extensive primary and secondary materials and resulted in a X-page published dissertation.”

 A LinkedIn profile has sections for publications, awards, grants, and volunteer service, among other things.
-Add your achievements and rephrase them in ways that a wide variety of employers.
+Add your achievements and rephrase them in ways that a wide variety of employers will appreciate.

 This isn’t just good self-marketing; it’s good brainstorming.
-Make a LinkedIn account and you may even discover what your next career trajectory will be.
+Make your LinkedIn profile and you may even discover what your next career trajectory will be.

 2. Manage Your Online Presence